Extended Project Qualification

 What will you study:

 In this, the taught part of the course, students develop their research skills, partly through the main Sixth Form lecture and skills programme and partly in weekly skills lessons.
-We make regular visits to our partner universities (Durham University and Leeds University), where students receive teaching and guidance from experienced researchers, and also have access to both universities’ reference libraries.
+We make regular visits to our partner university (Durham University), where students receive teaching and guidance from experienced researchers, and also have access to both universities’ reference libraries.

 The skills that are covered include:

 - Project management techniques